openstack-archive/os-win/doc/source/index.rst

-.. os-windows documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2015.
+.. os-win documentation master file, created by sphinx-quickstart on Tue Jul  9 22:26:36 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to os-windows documentation!
+Welcome to os-win's documentation!
 ========================================================

 Contents: